trehn/termtrack/README.rst

 	                            append a plus sign to interpolate in between markers (defaults to /70)
-	  -t, --topo                Enable coloring of topographical features -x, --crosshair           Draw crosshair around satellite location --version                 Show version and exit
+	  -t, --topo                Enable coloring of topographical features --tle FILE                read TLE data from FILE instead of downloading it (SATELLITE will have no effect and can be omitted) -x, --crosshair           Draw crosshair around satellite location --version                 Show version and exit
 	  --help                    Show this message and exit